 Official Documentation: the CCR Record

-A Co-Curricular Recognition (CCR) program provides an official document validating a student’s achievement and involvement in various activities recognized by Selkirk College.
+A Co-Curricular Record (CCR) program provides an official document validating a student’s achievement and involvement in various activities recognized by Selkirk College.

-Students and alumni can use their CCR official document to showcase their skill development to employers and to include as supporting documentation in their portfolios and application packages for employment, further post-secondary/graduate school, or scholarships and bursaries.
+Students and alumni can use their CCR official document to showcase their skill development by including it as supporting documentation in portfolios and application packages for employment, further post-secondary/graduate school, or scholarships and bursaries.

 Employers currently seek job candidates who are: